Brief Behavioral Treatment for Insomnia: A Newer Treatment Option

 If you’ve been struggling with insomnia for a while, you’ve probably come across cognitive behavioral treatment for insomnia (CBTI) as a gold-standard treatment.
 But have you ever heard of brief behavioral treatment for insomnia (BBTI)?

-Clinicians have been developing and refining BBTI since 2006.
+Doctors have been developing and refining BBTI since 2006.
 A recent meta-analysis summarized what the research tells us about this newer treatment for insomnia and who is most likely to benefit.1,2

 BBTI versus CBTI

 If you’re familiar with CBTI, you will notice some overlap between it and BBTI.
 Both use the behavioral strategies of sleep restriction and stimulus control to improve your quality and quantity of sleep.
-These behavioral strategies have been found to be effective components of CBTI in past research.3
+These behavioral strategies have been found to be effective parts of CBTI in past research.3

 The treatments differ in important ways, however: